Adam Duvall Preview, Player Props: Red Sox vs. Orioles

 Adam Duvall At The Plate

-- In 36 games this season (41.4%), Duvall has picked up an RBI, and in 12 of those games (13.8%) he had two or more.
-He has also driven in three or more of his team's runs in seven contests.
+- In 40.9% of his games this season, Duvall has had at least one RBI.
+He's picked up more than one in 13.6% and driven in three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.